Barteus/aws-lambdas/README.md

 Recommended:

-- when AWS vendor lock-in is an option
 - deployment of multiple lambdas as a part of bigger application
 - leverage of SAM application repository (public and private)
 - focus on tool to develop lambdas (incl. local execution)
+- CloudFormation as IaC tool

 ## Links